roman-milk/roman-milk.github.io/married-stud-helps-dp-a-hot-teen.md

  The three of us horny adult men began talking about Lucy and young women, while we just stared at her tanning out in her backyard.
 Her butt looked marvelous, glistening under the hot sunlight, and her back became sweaty and sexy.
 Thom was telling us, she'd met a couple of his buddies earlier that summer, and already fucked three of them.
 Thom had even watched her fuck his buddy the first time, although that was out in the backyard -- where she was at that very moment -- while Thom was hiding upstairs behind a window.
 As I sat there, I had the image of Danny and me out back, screwing the bitch too, but I would be wrong about that.
 Good thing, too, because it was so hot outside.

  After listening to probably five songs or something, maybe twenty minutes or so, Lucy pushed herself up from her towel.
 I got to see the frontside of her yellow string bikini, and the view there was just as sexy as from the backside.
 The top barely covered her A-cup boobies, she had perfectly-proportionate, round orbs on her skinny chest.
 The bikini thong dove low on her abdomen, barely just covering her cuntlips, so most of her skin was uncovered.
 She was gorgeous, my dick was fully engorged in my shorts with the thought that I could be fucking her sexy body sometime that afternoon.
-Report_Story #2